Internship mobility

 Prepare your mobility

-Consult the "Outgoing Mobility" guide
+Consult the "Outgoing mobility" guide

-Before, during and after the internship mobility
+Before, during and after your internship

--> You have an Erasmus+ grant
+-> You benefit from an Erasmus+ grant

 -> You benefit from a regional grant for international mobility